Psychotherapist Resume Examples

 - •Entry-Level: Focus on education, internships, and relevant certifications.
 Emphasize eagerness and foundational skills.

-- •Mid-Level: Build on past experience, showcasing specific therapeutic successes and developed specialties.
+- •Mid-Level: Build on past experience; this surfaces specific therapeutic successes and developed specialties.

 - •Senior-Level: Highlight leadership, mentoring roles, and any contributions to the field through research or certifications.